gitbls/ndm/README.md

 * `sudo ndm add 12.10.2.1 --hostname example.some.com --hostsonly --nodomain` &mdash; Adds the entry to /etc/hosts.
 This is useful for names that need to be made available early in the boot process.
     * As with the first example, an `sudo ndm build` and `sudo ndm install` must be performed.

 * `sudo ndm add 192.168.42.12 --mac 4c:01:44:77:11:10 --hostname eerobase --note "eero in wiring closet"` &mdash; Eero sends multiple dhcp requests on different MAC addresses.
 I found that they can use the same IP address, so I use these two commands to force that.
-The second entry is only in the dhcpd config file, and not present in the dhcp zone or /etc/hosts files.
+The second entry is only in the dhcpd config file, and not present in the dns zone or /etc/hosts files.
     * `sudo ndm add 192.168.42.12 --mac 4c:01:44:77:11:22 --hostname eerobasex --dhcponly` &mdash; This is the second MAC address on the eero.
 This enables the dhcp server to respond to it, but the hostname is not made visible in dns.

 ### Deleting a host